AlexsLemonade/OpenPBTA-analysis/analyses/long-format-table-utils/README.md

 2. `source` the `long-format-table-utils/annotator/annotator-api.R` file.
 3. If the class of the table to be annotated is not `tibble::tbl_df`, convert the table to `tibble::tbl_df` with `tibble::as_tibble`.
 After conversion, carefully check rownames, colnames, column classes (especially factors), and other properties that may affect the correctness of you code.
 4. If `c("Gene_symbol", "Gene_Ensembl_ID", "Disease")` are not all present in the colnames of the table to be annotated, add new columns or rename existing ones to have all these required columns.
+5. Check that the annotation columns to be added are not already present in the table that needs to be annotated.
+If there is any annotation column that needs to be added already exists in the table that needs to be annotated, the `annotate_long_format_table` function will raise an error without annotating the table.
-5. Call `annotate_long_format_table` to add one or more of the available annotation columns, by specifying the `columns_to_add` parameter in the `annotate_long_format_table` function.
+6. Call `annotate_long_format_table` to add one or more of the available annotation columns, by specifying the `columns_to_add` parameter in the `annotate_long_format_table` function.
 Read the documentation comment of the function for usage.
-6. Rename, select, and reorder the columns of the annotated table for output in TSV, or JSON, or JSONL formats.
+7. Rename, select, and reorder the columns of the annotated table for output in TSV, or JSON, or JSONL formats.

 Following is an example usage in the `rna-seq-expression-summary-stats` module `01-tpm-summary-stats.R`.